haldean/sousvide/sousvide.md

 The web UI allows you to view a graph of the actual and target temperatures, with an overlay that shows at what times the heater was on.
-The graphs are generated SVG and are refreshed through Javascript once a second.
+The graphs are generated generated in Javascript using d3, and are live-updating.
 The UI also shows the current and target temperatures in numeric form, the current error, the average error over the last 90 seconds, the most the temperature has overshot in the last 90 seconds, and whather the heaters are on or off.
 All data